jmathai/elodie/README.md

 pip install requests
 ```

-You'll need *pyexiv2* which isn't available through `pip`.
-Thankfully it's available view homebew for OS X. If you're running another operating system you're sort of on your own but my pal Google should be able to help.
+You'll need to install *exiftool* *pyexiv2* using  `homebrew` on OSX.
+If you're running another operating system you're sort of on your own but my pal Google should be able to help.
 Some folks may be able to simply run these commands.
-The first is a drag and can take up to 30 minutes.
+Installing *boost* is a drag and can take up to 30 minutes.
 Don't say I didn't warn you.

 ```
+brew install exiftool
 brew install boost --build-from-source brew install pyexiv2
 ```